It’s our 5th birthday.

 Or if you would like to stay in Spanish Sende this year click here.

 Maybe we will not be called a coliving space in the future, but the word Sende will be enough to explain what are we all about.

-♥️ We want to say thank you to Ana, Ze, Pedro, Akica, Pedro and Sonia, Rita, Catia, Miki, Ena, and to City Council of Setubal.
+♥️ Big thanks to Ana, Ze, Pedro, Akica, Pedro and Sonia, Rita, Catia, Miki, Ena, and to City Council of Setubal.

 Ena’s illustrations keep our posts interesting